 About Hannah

-Upcoming performances include Oscar in Un ballo in Maschera with the New York Opera Conservatory/Taconic Opera and her master’s lecture recital on Lakmé by Léo Delibes, which includes a role study performance of the character of Lakmé.
+Upcoming performances include Oscar in Un ballo in Maschera and Tisbe in La Cenerentola with the New York Opera Conservatory/Taconic Opera.

-Last spring, Hannah performed a Pentecost Cantata with several members of the New Jersey Symphony Orchestra.
+In May 2024, Hannah performed a Pentecost Cantata with several members of the New Jersey Symphony Orchestra.
 Composed by Donovan Klotzbeacher, this performance took place at the First Presbyterian Church in Cranbury, NJ.
-She also successfully performed her first master’s recital at Montclair State University, which showcased her range in both musical style and technical ability.

 Hannah performs works from the standard opera repertoire and shows an eagerness to challenge herself with new works.
 Modern opera performances include her portrayals of Zelda ‘18 in Evan Mack’s National Opera Association’s Dominick Argento Prize winning chamber opera, The Ghosts of Gatsby, and as Female Narrator in the American premiere of Ruth, part of an opera trilogy by Canadian composer Ronald Beckett.